 It’s been about seven years since I wrote those articles and I’ve slowly come to the point where I realized I’m not a “toy collector” any more.
 While I do pick up toys and toy like things here and there I’m effectively out of the game.
 I think not having interest in the 99% percent of new Star Wars toys during a big movie push is a big sign.
 If I’m not going to get excited about Star Wars toys… well it’s pretty much over folks, turn off the lights.

-After you collect tons of Star Wars figures starting in 1997 up until about 2013 you kind of run out of room to collect any more.
+After you collect tons of Star Wars figures like I did starting in 1997 up until about 2013 you kind of run out of room to collect any more.
 This is made worse when you’re a mint on card/box collector like I was.
 Then add up with all the other types of figures and you’re bursting at the seems with toys that you couldn’t possibly display unless you were Steve Sansweet.

 I’ve got plastic tubs of toys in my basement.
 Tons of toys just sitting in tubs going to waste.
 Why should I have all this space used up by stuff I don’t ever look at?
 Why would I want to acquire more when I’ve already got tons of stuff already filling up all our storage space?

 Even if I wanted to keep collecting Star Wars figures, I can’t.
 I have too many.
-A tactic I’ve used for a long time is selling off what I don’t want to make room for the new, but even then I still have many figures I do want.
+A tactic I’ve used for a long time is selling off what I don’t want to make room for the new, but even then I still have many figures I want.
 I’m at max capacity for collecting.

 So you have a bunch of Star Wars figures that you dig.
 A year later they make even better versions.
 A year after that, there’s an even better version.
 This happens so many times that the figures you had 3 cycles ago aren’t wanted by any one, even you.
 The only ones that are worth anything are the original ones and the newest ones.
 And if you do like some of your older figures, you need a really compelling reason to buy your 100th variation of a Darth Vader figure.